SaidKhan005/RESTFUL-Web-Service/README.md

 - `findAll()`: Returns a list of all users.
 - `findOne(int id)`: Finds and returns a user by their ID.
 - `deleteById(int id)`: Deletes a user by their ID.

+#### PostRepository

+The PostRepository interface extends JpaRepository and provides methods for CRUD operations on the Post entity.

+#### UserRepository

+The UserRepository interface extends JpaRepository and provides methods for CRUD operations on the User entity.